Mack437/miscellaneous/pages/index.md

 ---
-title: 'Welcome to the NEM Documentation'
+title: 'Welcome to the NEM Docs'
 nav_order: 0
 ---